Welcome.

-My research focuses on socio-spatial planning in the context of conflict, disaster risk, and post-conflict/post-disaster reconstruction.
+My research focuses on socio-spatial planning, especially infrastructure planning (and building, and maintenance) in the context of conflict, disaster risk, and post-conflict/post-disaster reconstruction.
 I am particularly interested in infrastructure and technology in conflict settings and as part of peace efforts, as well as its coalition with climate and environmental efforts.

 My work has been published in various academic and non-academic outlets, including the International Journal of Disaster Risk Reduction, International Peacekeeping, Peacebuilding, or Disasters.
 Field research into questions of infrastructure, shelter and displacement have led me to South Africa, Morocco and Montserrat.